RMS Adriatic (1906): Later career and demise

 From 1923 onwards, the Big Four made regular stops in Boston before arriving in New York.
 In 1925, the Adriatic was chartered by Welsh people living in the United States who wanted to go to the Eisteddfod Genedlaethol.
-The same year and despite her being eighteen years of age, she broke her speed record by crossing between New York and Liverpool in 7 days and 6 minutes.
+In May of the same year, and despite her being eighteen years of age, she broke her speed record by crossing between New York and Liverpool in 7 days and 6 minutes, at an average speed of 17.86 knots.
 At the same time, with less transatlantic traffic, the Adriatic was increasingly used for cruises.
 In 1928, when she returned from the Mediterranean, she was reconverted again, this time to become a "cabin class" ship offering more affordable rates.
-Making her first crossing in this capacity on 28 April 1928; she quickly met with great success in this area.
+Making her first crossing in this capacity on 28 April 1928, she quickly met great success in this area.

 In 1929, cruises no longer managed to be profitable enough.
 The Adriatic was put to rest in Liverpool throughout the winter as the economic crisis erupted.
 She was now only used during the summer.
 The arrival of the Britannic and the Georgic further contributed to rendering the Adriatic useless.
 She served as an experimental ground for a very low-cost weekend cruise in the summer of 1931, but the operation was inconclusive and her September cruises were cancelled.
 In 1932, the Cedric was scrapped.
 She was followed the following year by the Baltic.
 Nevertheless, the company decided to keep the Adriatic as a reserve ship, as the British economy seemed to recover little by little.
 The following summers were not more prolific and the liner only made a few cruises off the Iberian Peninsula and occasional crossings of the Atlantic.

 In 1934, Adriatic's code letters HKNW were superseded by the call sign GLSJ.

 On 24 February 1934, the Adriatic made her last transatlantic crossing.
 After Calgaric's successful 1933 "Peace Cruise" in the Baltic, in 1934, the British Boy Scouts and Girl Guides chartered her for a similar cruise with Robert Baden-Powell on board in the Mediterranean, under the command of Commander CP Freeman, RD.
 Adriatic sailed from Liverpool on 29 March 1934, and called at Gibraltar, Villefranche-sur-Mer, Malta, Algiers, and Lisbon.
 During that spring, White Star Line merged with its rival Cunard Line forming Cunard-White Star Line.
 The Adriatic became part of the new fleet, but was clearly superfluous given her age.
-After a final voyage in September, she was immobilised, and sold in November to Japanese wreckers for £48,000.
+After a final voyage in September, she was taken off service, and sold in November to Japanese shipbreakers for £48,000.
 She left Liverpool for the last time on 19 December 1934, her longest voyage ever; to be scrapped at Osaka, Japan, in 1935.